deno750/TSP_Optimization/README.md

 An example of usage is: `./tsp -f ../data/att48.tsp -method GG -t 300 -verbose 4`

+To plot the TSP solution in a png file, [gnuplot](http://www.gnuplot.info) must be installed.
+You can install it from your OS repository such as `apt install gnuplot` for ubuntu or `brew install gnuplot` in MacOS.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.